Jaejun02/dsa3101_2420_group12/README.md

 - **Web Scraping:**
   Automates the retrieval of ESG sustainability reports from corporate websites such as [responsibilityreports.com](https://www.responsibilityreports.com/).

-- **Data Extraction:**
-  Utilizes utility functions and predefined scoring mechanisms to extract ESG information.
-Integrates ESG scores from LSEG and LinkedIn-sourced data for benchmarking and validation.

 - **Data Pre-processing:**
   Employs Optical Character Recognition (OCR) and layout analysis with the pre-trained **MinerU** model to extract text from unstructured PDF reports.
 Also leverages LLMs for image and chart analysis.